2 Setup

 ls -al

-# Create a new hidden folder (if required) ----
+# Create a new hidden folder (if not already existing) ----

 mkdir -p ~/.ssh